Registered nurses provide essential medical care, emotional support, and education to people in various settings.

 Public Health Nurse

-They generally work in an environment that is focused on keeping the public educated about injuries and illnesses.
+They generally work in an environment that educates the public about injuries and illnesses.

-- The armed forces (ie. the military and navy)
+- The armed forces (i.e., the military and navy)

 - Community centers

 - Doctor offices

 - Intensive care units